Aerial view of the cathedral of Santa Maria del Fiore in Florencem with its chracteristic brick cupola

 Verbs

 In Italian, we use the expression mi piace to say “I like,” but the expression literally means “(something) is pleasing to me!”
-The verb piacere is very common in Italian and is part of the best conversation starter on earth: Cosa ti piace fare nel tempo libero?(What do you like to do in your free time?), but it can be a little bit tricky for language learners to use.
+The piacere is very common in Italian and is part of the best conversation starter on earth: Cosa ti piace fare nel tempo libero?(What do you like to do in your free time?), but it can be a little bit tricky for language learners to use.

 In this post, we’ll go over everything you need to know about using piacere(to be pleasing to) and its “sister” verbs such as bastare/mi basta(It is enough (for me)), and servire/mi serve(I need).
 I like to think of these as “dancing” verbs, because the subjects and objects “dance” around the verb to create a different word order from English.
 Intrigued?
 Let’s go and take a look!